Earn an MA in Counseling Online

 The second residency builds off the first experience, as well as the courses students take in between.
 It's also well timed, as it's right before students begin their fieldwork.

-"We revisit the topics again, only in a little bit of a different setting, because we begin to look at group counseling," said Dr. Eric Jett, clinical faculty member at SNHU.
+"We revisit the topics again, only in a little bit of a different setting, because we begin to look at group counseling," said Dr. Eric Jett, senior director of counseling at SNHU.

 Students in the counseling program notice the differences in the two residencies, both because of the types of counseling and because of how far in the program they've come and how much they've advanced in their counseling skills.